JPETTomography/j-pet-framework-examples/TimeCalibration/README.md

 Aim
 ---
+THIS MODULE IS OBSOLETE THE NEWEST VERSION OF THE TIME CALIBRATION WITH THE REFFERENCE DETECTOR IS ITERATIVE AND CAN BE FOUND IN TimeCalibration_iter FOLDER

 This is an example analysis producing J-PET time calibration using data taken with a reference detector.

 Input Data